shangyilim/ionic-emoji-chat/README.md

 5. You will need to deploy the functions for the Emoji translation to work.

 ## Deploy
+1. Modify the `.firebaserc` file and replace it with your Firebase project id.

-In the `emojichat` folder, run the command below.
+3. In the `emojichat` folder, run the command below.
 This will deploy the app on Firebase Hosting, and Firebase Cloud function.
 ```
 firebase deploy
 ```